 Honey Glazed Orange Blueberry Scones

-- 1 heaping cup of ripe blueberries, fresh or frozen
+- 1 cup ripe blueberries (fresh or frozen)

 - 1 large egg